Serg-Mois/angular-change-detection/README.md

 OnPush strategy doesn't trigger change detection on setInterval.
 To run change detection - we need to mark element dirty.
-By clicking on any button - there is called addEventListener, that included in triggers list of OnPush strategy.
+By clicking on any button - will be called addEventListener, that is included in triggers list of the OnPush strategy.

 Marking element as dirty ( including explicitly changeDetectorRef.markForCheck()) also marks all it's parents.
 So when you click on the child, or on the super-child button - the parent element is also marked dirty, and change detection will be run for it.

-But marking parent element dirty do not mark child elements.
+But marking the parent element dirty do not mark child elements.

 changeDetectorRef.detectChanges() - runs change detection for current element and it's childs, and updates the view only if current element or child elements was marked dirty.